docker/docs/compose/environment-variables.md

         environment:
          - NODE_ENV=production

-You can test this with for e.g. a _NodeJS_ container in the CLI:
+You can test this with a command like the following command that starts a _NodeJS_ container in the CLI:

     $ docker-compose exec api node
     > process.env.NODE_ENV